How it Works

 Design guidance documents can help explain state-of-the-art options and their performance, design, maintenance, and cost aspects.

-As required under PA Act 167, the Stormwater Management Act, Chester County municipalities implemented stormwater management standards by adopting the 2013 DEP-approved County-wide Act 167 Ordinance.
-This required them to implement the minimum standards by amending existing codes or through separate stand-alone stormwater management ordinances.
-When the Chester County model ordinance is next updated and approved by DEP, municipalities will need to review their municipal stormwater ordinances and update them for consistency with DEP standards.
+As required under PA Act 167, the Stormwater Management Act, Chester County municipalities implement stormwater management standards by adopting the 2022 DEP-approved Countywide Act 167 Ordinance.
+The minimum standards are implemented by amending existing municipal codes or through separate stand-alone stormwater management ordinances making them consistent with the newly adopted and approved standards.

 In conjunction with the model ordinance, technical evaluation and design guidance documents may be recommended or provided to assist designers in understanding state-of-the-art options and their performance, design, maintenance, and cost aspects.
 Within the ordinance or accompanying guidance documents, a hierarchy of types of BMPs can be established to encourage the use of those practices that best suit the conditions and needs of the municipality.
 For example, BMPs that reduce the volume of runoff and enhance groundwater recharge of stormwater may be defined as highest priority (given suitable site conditions) while traditional detention ponds may be defined as lower priority.
 The list of accepted BMP practices continues to expand as new practices are proven effective.